Calculation and Interpretation of the ...

 Analysts use the standard deviation to interpret returns instead of the variance since it is much easier to comprehend.

-The sample variance, \(S^2\), is the measure of dispersion that applies when we are working with a sample as opposed to a population.
+The sample variance, \(S^2\), is the dispersion measure that applies when we are working with a sample as opposed to a population.

 $$ { S }^{ 2 }=\frac { \left\{ \sum { { \left( { X }_{ i }- \bar { X } \right) }^{ 2 } } \right\} }{ n-1 } $$

 Note that we are dividing by \(n – 1\).
-This is necessary so as to remove bias.
+This is necessary to remove bias.

-The sample standard deviation, \(S\), is simply the square root of the sample variance.
+The sample standard deviation, \(S\), is simply the sample variance’s square root.

 Assume that the returns realized in the previous example were sampled from a population comprising 100 returns.
-The sample mean and the corresponding sample variance are closest to:
+The sample mean and the corresponding sample variance is closest to:

 Solution